Smart Tools

 Search

-About English Capitalization Rules and Usage:
+About Capitalization Rules and Usage in English:

-(1) Capitalization of the First Letter
+(1) Capitalization

 ① The first letter of the first word in each sentence should be capitalized.